-The tissue is held at the Institute of Genetic Medicine, Newcastle upon Tyne and the Institute for Child Health, London .
+The tissue is held at Newcastle University Biosciences Institute and the Institute for Child Health, London.
 It is intended for use primarily by academic researchers.
 The HDBR Joint Steering Committee is responsible for the overall management of the project and vets all applications to use material through a two-stage process.
 Applications are made via a project registration form and first considered by local committees at the HDBR centres in London and Newcastle.
 Where proposed projects fall within the priority research areas, then decisions can be reached within 2-3 weeks of the project registration form being submitted.
 These projects are then reviewed at the nearest biannual meeting of the HDBR Joint Steering Committee, which would also take decisions about projects that lie outside the priority research areas.

 The HDBR makes every effort to ensure that optimal use is made of donated tissue, both in terms of the aims and quality of the research for which it is used and avoidance of duplication/wastage.